akto-api-security/Documentation/testing/test-library.md

 # Test library

 Akto provides functionality to add your own tests in the form of nuclei template files.
-You can run your own tests against your api collections very conveniently.&#x20;
+You can run your own tests, along with Automated tests built by Akto against your api collections very conveniently.&#x20;

 ## Brief Overview